Gaddafi children closed ranks around father

-TUNIS Muammar Gaddafi's children earned reputations for extravagance, violence and dysfunctional behaviour that attracted almost as many hostile headlines as their eccentric and ruthless father.
+TUNIS Muammar Gaddafi's children earned reputations for extravagance, violence and dysfunctional behavior that attracted almost as many hostile headlines as their eccentric and ruthless father.

 One son, Saif al Arab, was killed during the six-month armed revolt to overthrow the Libyan leader.
 Unconfirmed reports say another, Khamis, has also been killed.